stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/view_aware_model.md

 This price can be mitigated by having a generic interface that abstracts individual View's differences: the Model knows this generic interface and invokes its methods.
 Different Views implement it and handle the call into appropriate action on their widgets.
-Although this mechanism may seem to become a notification system, observe that in a View-aware Model approach the View does not retrieve the data from the Model in response to the call.